Diabetes in cats and dogs can usually be prevented.

 Have you ever wondered when and how to look for signs that your dog or cat may have diabetes and what to do if your pet is diagnosed with diabetes?
 Below you will find the symptoms of diabetes, things that can cause diabetes, and how to prevent your cat or dog from getting diabetes.
 For cats, there is a possibility that you can reverse the symptoms and get the cat off insulin but unfortunately, it is not the same for dogs.
 If you have a dog diagnosed with diabetes, they will most likely never get off insulin.
-Typically, dogs tend to get more what humans get with Type 1 diabetes and must be on insulin for the rest of their lives since their body stops making enough insulin whereas cats get what humans get with Type 2 diabetes, and with a lot of work some cats can come off insulin.
+Typically, dogs tend to get more Type 1 diabetes like humans and must be on insulin for the rest of their lives since their body stops making enough insulin, whereas cats get Type 2 diabetes like humans, and with a lot of work, some cats can come off insulin.

 If your dog or cat is overweight, they are more likely to develop diabetes since they have more calories coming into their system than their body can handle.
 When there are more calories than the body can handle, the body must produce more insulin than normal, and the body can only make so much insulin.
 This also causes a lot of strain on the pancreas and diabetics are more likely to develop pancreatitis than non-diabetics.
 This can happen when the pancreas gets inflamed, which can happen from eating a fatty meal or receiving corticosteroids or steroids.
 Once the insulin is used up there becomes more sugar in the bloodstream than the body can handle and your cat or dog can develop signs of drinking more water than normal, urinating more than normal (called polydipsia, polyuria), being more tired than normal or lethargic, losing weight even though they seem hungrier than normal, and/or decreased appetite.
 If you have noticed multiple of these symptoms, you should talk to your veterinarian about it and get blood work done to make sure there isn’t anything serious going on.
 These symptoms can also be signs of other hormone problems including Cushing’s disease, kidney disease, and in cats hyperthyroidism.
 Knowing which disease your pet has is important to help them feel better and the treatments for each of these diseases are very different.

-If your pet is on certain medications long term such as corticosteroids or immunosuppression’s it can cause diabetes by causing the liver to not work as well as it should which allows more glucose or sugar into the bloodstream with not enough insulin to be released to allow the sugar to go into cells and be used up.
-This process causes the body to become insulin resistant.
+If your pet is on certain long-term medications such as corticosteroids or immunosuppression drugs it can cause diabetes by causing the liver to not work as well as it should which allows more glucose or sugar into the bloodstream with not enough insulin to be released to allow the sugar to go into cells and be used up.
+This process causes the body to become insulin-resistant.
 These drugs include but are not limited to prednisone, prednisolone, cyclosporine, Temaril-P, dexamethasone, and hydrocortisone.
 If your pet is on any of these medications long-term, monitor your pet for the symptoms described above.

 If your dog or cat is diagnosed with diabetes and they have ketones in their urine and/or blood this normally requires hospitalization with IV fluids, multiple insulin injections, multiple blood glucose tests, multiple urinalyses or testing the urine for ketones, and anything else that is needed to help the pet get better as quickly as possible.
 This is called diabetic ketoacidosis and can be life-threatening.
 It is common for cats and dogs to develop this when first diagnosed with diabetes due to their blood glucose being high for long periods of time.
 Once a pet is started on insulin and gets its blood glucose under control, it is less likely they will develop diabetic ketoacidosis.
 However, if their blood glucose stays high again for long periods of time they can start getting symptoms again and have another episode.